Kao Jun Ritual

 For the changing of luck ritual (改运仪式), the Taoist priest would use a 改运本子and paste the possible bad omens on the amulet, thereafter reading out these bad omens and disposing them in the fire, to change one’s luck for the better.
 Also, this ritual helps to brighten one’s constellation or star group and pray for good luck and fortune.

 Temple member burning incense papers after the ritual

 Taoist priest leading devotees and temple members to cross the Ping An bridge (平安桥)

 After crossing the bridge, devotees receive a red stamp on the back of their shirts

 A close up on the red stamp that says 九皇大帝

-Before crossing the Ping An bridge, the Taoist Priest would open the light (开光)of the bridge, before leading the devotees according to their Chinese Zodiac signs to cross the bridge.
+Before crossing the Ping An bridge 平安桥 (Bridge of Blessing), the Taoist Priest would consecrate the bridge (开光), before leading the devotees according to their Chinese Zodiac signs to cross the bridge.
 The devotees did it in an orderly fashion as the temple members have made sure they split into smaller groups to ensure all gets to do their prayers.
 Crossing the Ping An bridge helps to bring good luck and blessing to its devotees ensuring that they have a good year ahead.

 Dragonboat before the sending ceremony

 The much-anticipated dragon boat is decorated with devotee’s wishes on the outside.
 While on the inside, there is actually a secret compartment where temple members place rice, gold ingots, cloth, wine.
 The significance of the dragon boat is to send devotees wishes and offerings to the celestial heaven and to get rid of bad energy and in return pray for good luck and prosperity and peace.